October 31st

 Commentary:

-In a world that often presumes men bear fewer responsibilities, this verse reveals a different truth.
-Just as the qualities of a virtuous wife are outlined, we find the portrait of a righteous husband exemplified here.
+In a world that often presumes that men bear fewer responsibilities, this verse reveals a different truth.
+Just as the qualities of a virtuous wife are outlined elsewhere, we find the portrait of a righteous husband exemplified in this verse.

 • When he takes on a task, he works like an ascetic—undaunted and unwavering.
 With singular focus and selfless intent, he works for the welfare of the whole family.

-• He executes the task efficiently and effectively.
+• He executes tasks efficiently and effectively.
 It means he does things right while doing the right things.

 • In beauty, he is like Lord Kṛṣṇa.
 Known as Kṛṣṇa—karShati iti Kṛṣṇaḥ (the one who attracts)—his charm is not a mere physical appearance.
 It radiates from the core of his values and quiet charisma.
 He embodies a godly presence.

 • In forgiveness, he resembles Lord Rāma, who bore no grudge even toward his stepmother Kaikeyī, the catalyst of his exile.
-Such is his patience.
+Such is his compassion.

-• Be it a simple meal or an extravagant spread on the table, he is contented with the food offered at home.
+• Be it a simple meal or an extravagant spread on the table, he is content with the food offered at home.

 • Be it pleasure or pain, he is his wife's best friend.
 She entrusts him with her deepest secrets, knowing all her emotions find a home in him.